 - Asia and Oceania: Australia, Japan, South Korea

-3. How to reduce Self-employment Tax
+3. How to reduce self-employment tax on foreign income

 Generally speaking, there are a few advantages for Americans abroad who are foreign employees over self-employed ones when it comes to US taxes.
 You may be subject to self-employment taxes if you are: